bitnami/charts/bitnami/kafka/README.md

 If you enabled SASL authentication on any listener, you can set the SASL credentials using the parameters below:

-- `auth.sasl.jaas.clientUsers`/`auth.sasl.jaas.clientPasswords`: when enabling SASL authentication for communications with clients.
+- `sasl.client.users`/`sasl.client.passwords`: when enabling SASL authentication for communications with clients.
-- `auth.sasl.jaas.interBrokerUser`/`auth.sasl.jaas.interBrokerPassword`:  when enabling SASL authentication for inter-broker communications.
+- `sasl.interbroker.user`/`sasl.interbroker.password`:  when enabling SASL authentication for inter-broker communications.
-- `auth.jaas.zookeeperUser`/`auth.jaas.zookeeperPassword`: In the case that the Zookeeper chart is deployed with SASL authentication enabled.
+- `sasl.controller.user`/`sasl.controller.password`:  when enabling SASL authentication for controller communications.

 In order to configure TLS authentication/encryption, you **can** create a secret per Kafka broker you have in the cluster containing the Java Key Stores (JKS) files: the truststore (`kafka.truststore.jks`) and the keystore (`kafka.keystore.jks`).
 Then, you need pass the secret names with the `tls.existingSecret` parameter when deploying the chart.